7 Sugar Alternatives

 Understanding the Good, the Simple, and the Bad 🍬🌿

 Sugar, a simple carbohydrate, is essential for our body's functioning, providing energy to our systems and supporting brain functions.
-However, not all sugars are created equal, and it's important to distinguish between the good and the not-so-good.
+However, not all sugars are created equal, and it's important to distinguish between the good and the not-so-good, especially if you are focused on blood sugar balance, metabolic health, and functional nutrition in Raleigh NC.

 The Good:

 Our bodies require specific sugars for everyday functions, including glucose, xylose, galactose, fructose, mannose, N-Acetylgalactosamine, N-Acetylglucosamine, and N-Acetylneuraminic.
-These sugars play vital roles in maintaining our overall health.
+These sugars play vital roles in maintaining our overall health and supporting cellular function and energy production.
+When sourced properly from whole foods, they contribute to balanced blood sugar levels and long-term wellness.

 The Simple: